Skip to content

 A refusal to cooperate in good faith or a knowing material misrepresentation may be treated as a material breach.

-If you stop qualifying for the Community License, you have 90 days from the end of the fiscal period in which the threshold was exceeded to do one of the following:
+If you stop qualifying for the Community License, you have a 90-day transition period to do one of the following:

 An organisation that does not qualify for the Community License may evaluate QuestPDF for up to 60 days before purchasing a paid license.